brodieG/.myconf/notes/assembly.md

     %s/^\(\s\+[0-9a-f]\+:\)\@!/# \1/gc

 ## clang/OS X

 Can't quite figure out how to get line numbers and all that nicely.

     objdump -drSt --x86-asm-syntax intel a.out

+For the r2c business it's necessary to generate the dSYM and then instruments can find it, e.g. after generating the so at the top level we can generate the dSYM with:

+    dsymutil r2c-kny4n4pt1v.so -o r2c-kny4n4pt1v.dSYM